November 2016 Financial Update – I’m Billionaire!

 • 15 – Leisure.
 Few small purchases like videogames & post cards.

 • 12 – Fees.
-Mostly bank fees and Interactive Brokers fees.
+Mostly bank fees and Interactive Brokers (affiliate link) fees.

 • 3 – Gifts.
 Finally a month with almost no gifts.
 Gifts expenses in Mexico are not included here though.